 The following is a blog post from Dominique Whittaker in collaboration members of the BIPOC Advisory Board.

-also is when we reflect and celebrate Juneteenth.
+June is not only the month of Pride, the beginning of Summer, when we play our rivals in the fishing village to the North, but it also is when we reflect and celebrate Juneteenth.
 For millions of Americans, Juneteenth is Independence Day.
 Juneteenth (a portmanteau of June and 19th), also known as “Freedom Day,” commemorates the day, June 19, 1865, when Union troops arrived in Galveston, Texas to enforce the abolition of slavery and the liberation of all enslaved African Americans who remained in bondage after the Emancipation Proclamation was issued and instated in America, two-and-a-half years later.

 In Portland, the first Juneteenth celebration took place in 1945, when shipyard worker and community leader, Clara Peoples, coordinated the first "Juneteenth" celebration at the Kaiser shipyards with her co-workers.
 Clara helped to make Juneteenth recognized by Portland in 1972 before becoming a statewide holiday in 2001.
-Juneteenth honors the resilience of Black People and to meis about the freedom to live your life how you want, learning about the Black experience throughout history, and celebrating joy with community around you.
+Juneteenth honors the resilience of Black People and to me, is about the freedom to live your life how you want, learning about the Black experience throughout history, and celebrating joy with community around you.
 If you’re interested, Juneteenthor.com hosts a ton of information on local events and is run by the non-profit organization created by Clara Peoples and her family.

 Here are a few: